EdDataScienceEES/tutorial-shaistilman/index.md

 # Import Data
 LPI_species <- read.csv('LPI_species.csv', stringsAsFactors = FALSE)  # remember to change the filepath appropriately
 ```

+ We will start with a simple linear model.

+Data tranformations represent procedure where a mathematical function is equally applied to all points in the dataset.
+In this tutorial, we will consider transformations to be mainly describing situation where the mathematical function we apply is **non-linear**, i.e. the effect of applying the function to a point with a low value is not equal to the effect of applying the function to a point with a large value.
+As we mentioned in the introduction, probably the main reason to use data transformations is to adjust data distribution to fit into the assumptions of a model we want to use.
+Since explaining statistical concepts is always easier with examples, let's jump straight into it!

+In the following parts we will work with the data from the [Living Planet Index](https://livingplanetindex.org/home/index) which is an open-source database containing population data of a large number of species from all around the planet.
+In each part of the tutorial we will focus on a population of a different species.
+Let's load it into our script along with the packages we will use in this part of the tutorial.
+If you do not have some of these packages installed, use `install.packages('package_name')` to install them before loading them.

 Now we can look at the basic structure of the dataframe to get some idea of the different variables it contains.